grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ### Facetted bar charts {#facet-bar}

 'Facetting' a chart means you create a separate plot for each group.
-It's particularly useful in showing differences between groups.
-The chart you'll make in this section will show annual income by gender and state, and by professional and non-professional workers:
+It's particularly useful in showing differences between more than one group.
+The chart you'll make in this section will show annual income by gender and state, _and_ by professional and non-professional workers: